apollographql/router/.changesets/feat_bnjjj_feat_schema_id_context.md

               request_context: "apollo::supergraph_schema_id" # The key containing the supergraph schema id
 ```

-It can be used in any services at any stages.
-This example is using selectors on event's attributes but it can also be done on spans and instruments.
+You can use the selector in any service at any stage.
+While this example applies to `events` attributes, the selector can also be used on spans and instruments.

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/6160